pratt13/password-exercise-helper/README.md

 pip3 install -r requirements.txt
 ```

+If you are running the [flask app](https://github.com/pratt13/password-flask-app) locally then you do not need to change the URL in `main.py`.

+### Configuration
-In main there is a section
+In `main.py` there is a section

 ```py
 # Add the URL here you want to hack
 # One time URL - change once during the exercise
 BASE_URL = "http://localhost:5000"
 ```

-If you are running the [flask app](https://github.com/pratt13/password-flask-app) locally then you do not need to change it.
-If you are using the flask app on replit, you will need to change this to the address replit provides the flask app.
+For the flask app hosted on Replit you will need to change this to the address Replit provides the flask app.

-##
 ## The tasks

 First thing to do is just ro run it